Track-Based Triggers for Exotic Signatures: Benchmark model performance

-The second track-trigger scenario investigates using a time of flight detector as an additional handle to improve signal-background discrimination.
+The second track-trigger scenario investigates using a time-of-flight detector as an additional handle to improve signal-background discrimination.
 A timing layer similar to the planned CMS MIP timing detector is considered~\cite{Butler:2019rpu}.
-The timing layer is assumed to be located at roughly $L_{x,y}=1150$~mm, $Z=3000$~mm, covering $|\eta|<2.5$, and provides a $50$~picosecond resolution timestamp for all charged particles passing through the detector.
-ATLAS also plans to incorporate precision timing at the HL-LHC, but only at larger pseudorapity.
-For ATLAS, it may be more optimal to use calorimeter or muon spectrometer timing measurements to target the heavier staus targeted in this study.
+The timing layer is assumed to be located at roughly $\Lxy=1150$~mm, $z=3000$~mm, covering $|\eta|<2.5$, and provide a $50$~picosecond resolution timestamp for all charged particles passing through the detector.
+ATLAS also plans to incorporate precision timing at the HL-LHC, but only at larger pseudorapity~\cite{CERN-LHCC-2020-007}.
+For ATLAS, it may be more optimal to consider calorimeter or muon spectrometer timing measurements to target heavy meta-stable charged particles.